nav-left cat-right

 How to Get More Involved in Boulder Friends Meeting

-By attending Meeting for Worship, you become a part of the Boulder Meeting community and a welcome participant in our other activities.
-Join us each Sunday after worship for refreshments and conversation during the half-hour fellowship time.
 After fellowship, stay on for the Program Hour or an occasional potluck lunch.
 Members, attenders, and visitors are all encouraged to attend our Meeting for Worship with a Concern for Business after fellowship on the second Sunday of each month.

 Learning Opportunities